ga4gh/refget/docs/seqcols/README.md

 ##### Level 1

 What you'd get when you look up the digest with **1 database lookup**.
-We sometimes refer to this as the "array digests" or "attribute digests", because it is made up a digest for each attribute in the sequence collection.
+We sometimes refer to this as the "attribute digests", because it is made up a digest for each attribute in the sequence collection.
 Example:

 ```json
 {